Unter uns

-Unter uns ("Between Us") is a German television soap opera, first broadcast on RTL on 28 November 1994.
+Unter uns ("Among Us") is a German television soap opera, first broadcast on RTL on 28 November 1994.
 It is centered on the lives of the people in a residential house, which is set in the fictional 'Schillerallee' in Cologne.
 Since the show debuted, the baker's family Weigel is the series core family.
 Unter uns is not based on a foreign soap opera like Verbotene Liebe or Gute Zeiten, schlechte Zeiten.
 After Gute Zeiten, schlechte Zeiten, the show was the second daily soap for RTL, followed years later in 2006 by Alles was zählt.
 The show aired its 7,000th episode on 22 November 2022.